 A standard “Trail” function also boosts the Prime’s ability to handle mild off-road conditions, acting as an electronic limited slip differential to modify wheel braking and throttle response to keep things moving straight ahead.

 The base SE has the same 8.1-inches of ground clearance as the rest of the RAV4 family; the Prime XSE gets extra lift, to 8.3 inches, because of its larger 19-inch wheels and tires.

-By packaging the batteries beneath the cabin floor, Toyota engineers made use the RAV4 Prime has a low center of gravity that helps it stick to the road.
+By packaging the batteries beneath the cabin floor, Toyota engineers gave the RAV4 Prime a low center of gravity that helps it stick to the road.